glentner/hypershell/README.rst

     :target: https://pepy.tech/badge/hyper-shell
     :alt: Downloads

+|

-A cross-platform, high performance computing utility for processing shell commands over a distributed, asynchronous queue. *hyper-shell* is a single producer (server) many consumer (client) system.
+*HyperShell* is an elegant, cross-platform, high-performance computing utility for processing shell commands over a distributed, asynchronous queue.
+It is a highly scalable workflow automation tool for *many-task* scenarios.

+There are several existing tools that serve a similar purpose, but lack some aspect that HyperShell provides (e.g., distributed, detailed logging, automated retries, super scale).
+Novel aspects of HyperShell include but are not limited to (1) cross-platform, (2) client-server design, (3) staggered launch for large scales, (4) persistent hosting of the server, and optionally (5) a database in-the-loop for restarts and persisting task metadata.

-*hyper-shell* is pure Python and has been tested on Linux, macOS, and Windows 10 in Python 3.7 environments.
-The server and clients don't even need to be using the same platform.
+*HyperShell* is pure Python and has been tested on Linux, macOS, and Windows 10 in Python 3.9 environments.
+The server and clients don't even need to use the same platform.